Post Summary: Visiting Grand Canyon National Park

 Fun Facts about Grand Canyon National Park

-- The highest point in Grand Canyon National Park is Red Shirt Table which is 3,340 feet (1,020 m) above sea level.
+- The highest point in Grand Canyon National Park is Point Imperial which is 8,803 feet (2,683 m) above sea level.

 - The lowest point in Grand Canyon National Park is Lake Mead which is 1,173 feet (358 m) above sea level.